-My calculator is based on published research and current practice that uses a variety of tools to give you feedback on where you are as well as incorporate your weight goal.
-Even though my calculator said you were overweight, did it say your BMI was overweight for height?
-BMI is more important than body weight in assessing nutritional health risk as it is an estimate of body fat.
-The more body fat you have the higher your health risk.
+My calculatoruses published research and current practice for a variety of tools to give you feedback on where you are as well as incorporate your weight goal.
+Even though my calculator said you were overweight, did it say your BMI (body mass index) was overweight for height?
+BMI is more important than body weight in assessing nutritional health risk.
+The more you weigh, the more you have a higher health risk.
 Secondly, are you satisfied with your weight?

 Weight guidelines don’t vary depending on geography, but there are age differences.
 Are you comparing 2 people who are also the same age?

 Persons living in California would not be told to weight 20 pounds less using current research-based nutrition assessment tools.
 Research has shown that persons who live in colder climates tend to put on some weight just prior to winter whereas people who live in warmer climates may not want the extra insulation of extra pounds of winter weight.